Uncovering the Truth

 Ex-patient Paul Zentveld overwhelming evidence shows the government willingness to not pay the remaining 30% compensation and legal fees that is still owed.
 From the second round of claimants the government held back around 30% of each patients money to try and match up with the first round’s legal fees.
 The first round claimants paid $30-53 thousand dollars fees to Grant Cameron & associates.

-Mr Zentveld paved the way for other patients whom had been mislead by the Labour government and now the crown are prepared to offer a ex-Gratia to the second round claimants
+Mr Zentveld paved the way for other patients whom had been mislead by the Labour government and now the crown are prepared to offer a ex-gratia to the second round claimants

 As it stands second round claimants paid no legal fees and first round paid massive legal fees.

-Check out the relating document below which helped Paul win his with held compensation in court.
+Check out the relating document below which helped Paul win his withheld compensation in court.

 December 09 update.